fastred/ConfigurableTableViewController/README.md

 # ConfigurableTableViewController

 Simple view controller that provides a way to configure a table view with multiple types of cells while keeping type safety.
-To learn what and whys I encourage you to read the associated blog post (TODO: LINK).
+To learn what and whys I encourage you to read the [associated blog post][blog-post].

 ## Usage